abubaker-cs/Animals/README.md

 # Animals List
-State of the Art Android App Development in Kotlin
+This project is based on the "State of the Art Android App Development in Kotlin" course by [Catalin Stefan](https://stackskills.com/p/stateoftheartkotlin)